 In 1991 Pat Kirkwood put his late father’s Four Deuces property on the market for $300,000.
 When he had no takers, in a gamble that surely would have made his father smile, Kirkwood sweetened the pot.
 “OK High Rollers,” his classified ad read, “let’s agree on a price & flip double or nothing for The 4 Deuces.”
 Alas, he again had no takers, and the Four Deuces was demolished despite a campaign to preserve it for its historical and architectural significance.

 Ten years later, at age seventy-three, the beatnik Beelzebub died.
-But forty-nine years after the closing of the club that gave Fort Worth first coffee and then controversy, the legend seems well-nigh immortal.
+But fifty years after the closing of the club that gave Fort Worth first coffee and then controversy, the legend seems well-nigh immortal.

 Watch Giles McCrary’s documentary film You Must Be Weird Or You Wouldn’t Be Here.